 - 2 cups diced ham

-- 2 green onions diced, white and green parts separated
+- 2 green onions, diced (divide the white and green parts of the onions)

 - 3 large eggs